ERIK SPOELSTRA

 Erik Spoelstra is the Head Coach of the Miami Heat.
 On April 28, 2008, Spoelstra became the 6th Head Coach* in Heat history.

-Spoelstra was born on November 1, 1970, in Evanston, Illinois and raised in Oregon.
-Spoelstra attended Jesuit High School, where he was inducted into the Hall of Fame in 2009.
-Coach went on to play at the University of Portland and was the starting point guard for all four years and named the West Coast Conference Freshman of the Year in 1989.
-Coach Spoelstra has three children (Santiago, Dante, & Ruby).
-Coach Spoelstra was the first Asian-American Head Coach in all four major sports leagues.
+Erik Spoelstra was born on November 1, 1970, in Evanston, Illinois.
+He attended and played at the University of Portland, where he received a bachelor’s degree in communications.
+During Coach Spoelstra’s time at the University of Portland he was the starting point guard all four years and named the West Coast Conference Freshman of the Year (1989).
+Coach Spoelstra had a two-year professional playing career overseas in Germany.
+He was the first Asian American Head Coach in all four major sports leagues.

 *Inclusive of Full-Time and Interim Head Coaches